bxparks/AceTime/examples/MemoryBenchmark/README.md

 # Legend

-* [1] Delta flash and ram consumption for `ZoneSorterByName` and `ZoneSorterByOffsetAndName` are calculated by subtracting the `BasicZoneManager (1 zone)` numbers, to isolate the memory consumption of just the sorter classes.
+* [1] Delta flash and ram consumption for `Basic ZoneSorterByName` and `Basic ZoneSorterByOffsetAndName` are calculated by subtracting the `BasicZoneManager (1 zone)` numbers, to isolate the memory consumption of just the sorter classes.
-* [2] Delta flash and ram consumption for `ZoneSorterByName` and `ZoneSorterByOffsetAndName` are calculated by subtracting the `ExtendedZoneManager (1 zone)` numbers, to isolate the memory consumption of just the sorter classes.
+* [2] Delta flash and ram consumption for `Extended ZoneSorterByName` and `Extended ZoneSorterByOffsetAndName` are calculated by subtracting the `ExtendedZoneManager (1 zone)` numbers, to isolate the memory consumption of just the sorter classes.
+* [3] Delta flash and ram consumption for `Complete ZoneSorterByName` and `Complete ZoneSorterByOffsetAndName` are calculated by subtracting the `CompleteZoneManager (1 zone)` numbers, to isolate the memory consumption of just the sorter classes.
+* An entry of `-1` indicates that the memory usage exceeded the maximum of the microcontroller and the compiler did not generate the desired information.

 ## Arduino Nano